The Golden Temple – Among the Most Positive Places in the World

 Next was time to wait in the (always) long line to enter the gilded temple itself.
 While some might dread what feels like a long wait, I relished in the opportunity to examine incredible clothing and jewellery.
 Folks, in great palpable spirit, excitedly asked me questions and wished to pose together for pictures.

 I found the incredible langar, communal dining hall, to be its crowning glory.
 I am thoroughly mesmerized by the unforgettable devotion which could be felt in the air of the astounding temple.
-Its colours and sounds are nearly hypnotizing, but when I stepped inside the volunteer-run all-vegetarian communal dining hall, which serves 60-80,000 people a day, I felt spiritually moved.
+Its colours and sounds are nearly hypnotizing.
+But when I stepped inside the volunteer-run all-vegetarian communal dining hall, I felt spiritually moved.
+It serves 60-80,000 people a day.

-Like a kid in a candy store, I gazed all around, taking in the sounds of clanking stainless steel dishes, the flow of beautiful people, the smell of freshly stewed dhal (lentils) and the incomparable, powerful positive energy.
+Like a kid in a candy store, I gazed all around, soaking it all in.
+The sounds of clanking stainless steel dishes, the flow of beautiful people, the smell of freshly stewed dhal (lentils) and the incomparable, powerful positive energy.
 A sea of colourfully clothed humans ambled up a flight of stairs, rounding the corner slowly enough to catch a peek at the action down below.

 Pool of Nectar